nolanlawson/css-talk-2022/markdown.md

 ???

 This chart runs my benchmark, median of 25 iterations, on a 2014 Mac Mini.
+The benchmark generates some random CSS, and compares running it through various scoping algorithms vs using shadow DOM vs just leaving the styles unscoped.
+It uses 1,000 generated "components," with 10 styles per component.

 In this chart "RHS only" means "right-hand-side only," i.e. only scope the right-hand-most selector.
 "Full" means scope every part of the selector.
-"Tag name prefix" means just put the component tag name as a prefix.
+"Tag prefix" means just put the component tag name as a prefix.

-Some takeaways:

-- Classes are faster than attributes, although not so much in Safari
-- Shadow DOM is consistently fast, although not always the absolute fastest
-- Firefox is very fast overall
-- RHS vs "full" is not a huge difference
+Note though that this is a microbenchmark, and this is not exactly comparing apples-to-apples (the scoping strategies match slightly different elements, and the unscoped styles match many more elements on the page).

-Note though that this is a microbenchmark, and some of the selectors used for "unscoped" are a bit elaborate and unrealistic.
-But the point is to show that scoping strategies do have a perf impact.
+But the point is to show that scoped styles do have a perf impact.

+If you're writing a framework yourself, you may be interested in the differences between the scoping strategies, but overall they're all pretty good.

 [Blog post with details and benchmark](https://nolanlawson.com/2022/06/22/style-scoping-versus-shadow-dom-which-is-fastest/)